Salisbury-class frigate: Design

 In 1962, orders for extra Type 61s were cancelled, long after the second flotilla of Type 41s was abandoned in 1955–1957, and a 2,000-ton 'East Coast convoy' Type 42 frigate (a 25-knot derivative of the T41/61 diesel hull with 3/N5 4-inch automatic Vickers guns with 2/4 MR3 DCT and 40mm the T42 (1955) was a pocket RN diesel version of Chile's Vickers-built Almirante-class destroyers) was cancelled with the 1957 Defence White Paper.
 The role of the Type 61 was as a seaworthy air-ocean surveillance ship and air-control ship to escort slow task forces, such as amphibious warfare task forces.
-In the 1960s the T61 were still seen as important units and their modernisation was much more substantial than that of the Type 41.
+In the 1960s the Type 61s were still seen as important units and their modernisation was much more substantial than that of the Type 41.
 The election of another Labour Government in 1974 threatened to bring the Type 61 service life to a premature end and the two frigates still deployed East of Suez in January 1976, Chichester was struck and Llandaff was sold to Bangladesh by the end of 1976.
 The Seacat missile-fitted Type 61s had a life extension in 1976, due to the Cod War confrontations with Iceland.
 HMS Jaguar (a Type 41) and Lincoln were refitted as specialised rammers with a reinforced bow to present a higher-level threat to Icelandic gunboats.
 The stronger UK/RN stand led to settlement of the Third Cod war before Lincoln finished its trials.
 With the expanded 200-mile offshore zones, partly stemming from the Cod Wars, Lincoln remained in commission to late 1977 on deep water patrol.
 The possibility of a new generation of diesel-electric anti-submarine Type 23 frigates resulted in Lincoln being refitted in 1978 to NATO operational frigate standard, to test certain hull characteristics and silencing of diesel electric engines relative to passive sonar operation.